Botlhale-AI/docusaurus/docs/0 - Platform/help-desk/8 - Queue Management.md

 **Queue Auto-Replies:**

-This setting allows you to configure automatic replies which an agent can send to a user in their Live Chat.
+This setting allows you to configure automatic replies which get sent to the user as they wait in the queue.
+Messages configured here typically give the user periodic updates pertaining to the status of their handoff.